 Master of Theological Studies (MTS)

-The Master of Theological Studies (MTS) is a general theological degree program which offers students a broad yet comprehensive education in theological studies across a range of disciplines.
+The Master of Theological Studies (MTS) is a general graduate theological degree program which offers students a broad yet comprehensive education in theological studies across a range of disciplines.
 Building on a core of foundational courses, the program emphasizes inter-disciplinary and contextual studies and allows students to focus and gain competency in more particular areas of interest compatible with PSR's resources.
-The program is designed to help students achieve
+Students who complete the MTS will be able to:

-- The ability to bring these disciplines into creative and critical inter-play with one other
+- Bring these four disciplines into creative and critical interplay

-- Particularized competency in an area of interest
+- Demonstrate competency related to an area of interest.

 Course Requirements for the MTS